-The Baikal-GVD Collaboration includes 9 institutions and organizations from 4 countries.
-The telescope is one of the three largest neutrino detectors in the world along with IceCube at the South Pole and ANTARES in the Mediterranean Sea.
+Across the globe: Baikal-GVD is one of the three neutrino detectors worldwide, along with IceCube at the South Pole and KM3NeT in the Mediterranean Sea.